PoojaDilipChavan/portfolio/part1_finalproject.md

 a timeline of the production,  the business workflow, and the consumption of coffee.

 ##### Project Structure

+###### Setup
 1. Quote about coffee - 'Good Ideas start with coffee'

-2. Coffee Statistics
-  	* How many people drink it?
-  	* How much money did we spend on coffee?
+2. Coffee Statistics - How many people drink it?
+How much money did we spend on coffee?

+###### Conflict
+3. Assume coffee farmers are wealthy, Throw in statistics for farmer earnings Hayder Hassan, 53, produces two and a half kilos of coffee and 15 bundles of chat from his dark ebony soil.
+But since the drop in price he now earns little more than 35 cents a day from his small plot of land and is considering removing coffee altogether. - NY Times
+Visulization about coffee earnings for growers

-3. Coffee bean to cup process cycle - Timeline map
+3. Reason 1 - Coffee bean to cup process cycle - 2 to 6 middleman
-	* Roasting
-	* Griding
-	* Brewing

-4. Coffee Production
-  	* Which countries produce the coffee?
+4. Reason 2 Geographical Regions - Coffee Production - Which countries produce the coffee?
-  	* How production over time has increased ?

-5. Coffee Consumption
- 	* by Country
- 	* by types
+###### Resolution

+5. Resolution 1 - Fair Trade Prices , encourage all organizations to adapt it

-6. Future of coffee - Robotics
+6. Resolution 2 - Encourge coffee business which pay fair price to farmers -

+7. Personal level - donate to farmers through apps

 ##### Sketches